MCProHosting/connect-smart-redis/Readme.md

  * `retryTime=100` Time we should wait if we did no acquire a session lock.
  * `deleteExpiry=50001 The length of a DESTROYED session record should last.
 This should be at least as long as your longest API request (but does not need to be longer).

+# Performance

+Non-trival parts of the code have been optimized for performance, and of course the middleware itself is built to be a "lazy" as possible.
+Based on data from our benchmark (using a fake Redis client) the middleware has an overhead of about 0.07 millseconds per transaction.
+Comparatively, connect-redis ran an overhead os 0.02 milliseconds per transaction.

 # License

 This software is MIT licensed, copyright 2015 by Beam LLC.